Eagle Bancorp Montana (NASDAQ:EBMT) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Eagle Bancorp Montana (NASDAQ:EBMT – Get Free Report) in a research note issued to investors on Wednesday.
+Equities research analysts at StockNews.com assumed coverage on shares of Eagle Bancorp Montana (NASDAQ:EBMT – Get Free Report) in a research report issued on Thursday.
 The firm set a “hold” rating on the bank’s stock.

-Separately, Hovde Group began coverage on shares of Eagle Bancorp Montana in a research report on Friday, July 5th.
-They set a “market perform” rating and a $13.50 price target on the stock.
+Separately, Hovde Group initiated coverage on shares of Eagle Bancorp Montana in a report on Friday, July 5th.
+They set a “market perform” rating and a $13.50 price objective on the stock.

-Eagle Bancorp Montana (NASDAQ:EBMT – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
-The bank reported $0.22 earnings per share for the quarter, missing the consensus estimate of $0.28 by ($0.06).
+Eagle Bancorp Montana (NASDAQ:EBMT – Get Free Report) last released its earnings results on Tuesday, July 23rd.
+The bank reported $0.22 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.28 by ($0.06).
 Eagle Bancorp Montana had a return on equity of 5.11% and a net margin of 7.06%.
-The business had revenue of $30.09 million during the quarter, compared to the consensus estimate of $20.50 million.
-Sell-side analysts forecast that Eagle Bancorp Montana will post 1.06 EPS for the current year.
+The firm had revenue of $30.09 million during the quarter, compared to analysts’ expectations of $20.50 million.
+Sell-side analysts anticipate that Eagle Bancorp Montana will post 1.06 earnings per share for the current year.

 Institutional Investors Weigh In On Eagle Bancorp Montana

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-John G Ullman & Associates Inc. grew its position in Eagle Bancorp Montana by 23.5% in the 4th quarter.
-John G Ullman & Associates Inc. now owns 25,392 shares of the bank’s stock worth $401,000 after purchasing an additional 4,836 shares in the last quarter.
-Empowered Funds LLC grew its position in Eagle Bancorp Montana by 7.6% in the 1st quarter.
-Empowered Funds LLC now owns 19,936 shares of the bank’s stock worth $256,000 after purchasing an additional 1,400 shares in the last quarter.
-Dimensional Fund Advisors LP grew its position in Eagle Bancorp Montana by 3.3% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 93,172 shares of the bank’s stock worth $1,236,000 after purchasing an additional 2,937 shares in the last quarter.
-Finally, Vanguard Group Inc. grew its position in Eagle Bancorp Montana by 0.3% in the 1st quarter.
-Vanguard Group Inc. now owns 361,193 shares of the bank’s stock worth $4,638,000 after purchasing an additional 1,075 shares in the last quarter.
-Institutional investors and hedge funds own 35.66% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of EBMT.
+John G Ullman & Associates Inc. grew its stake in Eagle Bancorp Montana by 105.1% during the first quarter.
+John G Ullman & Associates Inc. now owns 52,082 shares of the bank’s stock valued at $669,000 after acquiring an additional 26,690 shares in the last quarter.
+Brandes Investment Partners LP boosted its holdings in Eagle Bancorp Montana by 14.3% in the 2nd quarter.
+Brandes Investment Partners LP now owns 171,174 shares of the bank’s stock valued at $2,254,000 after purchasing an additional 21,441 shares during the period.
+Dimensional Fund Advisors LP grew its position in shares of Eagle Bancorp Montana by 3.3% during the 2nd quarter.
+Dimensional Fund Advisors LP now owns 93,172 shares of the bank’s stock valued at $1,236,000 after purchasing an additional 2,937 shares in the last quarter.
+Empowered Funds LLC increased its holdings in shares of Eagle Bancorp Montana by 7.6% in the first quarter.
+Empowered Funds LLC now owns 19,936 shares of the bank’s stock worth $256,000 after purchasing an additional 1,400 shares during the period.
+Finally, Vanguard Group Inc. increased its holdings in shares of Eagle Bancorp Montana by 0.3% in the first quarter.
+Vanguard Group Inc. now owns 361,193 shares of the bank’s stock worth $4,638,000 after purchasing an additional 1,075 shares during the period.
+35.66% of the stock is owned by hedge funds and other institutional investors.

 Eagle Bancorp Montana Company Profile